uli28/ng-dev/labs/L4-ui/readme.md

 - Change to base layout in app.component to use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
 Use the [Demo App](/demos/05-ui/user-interface/src/app/app.component.html) Layout as a reference.

-- Hide the sidebar on devices with a horizontal width less than medium.
+- Hide the sidebar on devices with a horizontal width less than `960px`.
 We will add a toggle button in another lab.

 Implement a Material Design for Food App: